-bS21 is implicated in the initiation of translation.
-When it is present in an organism, it is often encoded with other genes on the so-called macromolecules synthesis (MMS) operon.
+The role of bS21 in the ribosome is linked to translation initiation.
+It is often encoded with other genes on the so-called macromolecules synthesis (MMS) operon.
 These other genes are important for the initiation of DNA synthesis (dnaG) and the initiation of transcription (rpoD).
 F. tularensis includes this operon with an additional gene, yqeY, specifically encoding its second bS21 homolog, bS21-2.
-This homolog has been studied extensively by the Ramsey Lab, implicating it in the regulation of several virulence proteins through preferential translation.
-Additionally, some information has been extrapolated about its regulation.
+This homolog has been implicated it in the regulation of several virulence proteins and it has been demonstrated to be autogenously regulated.
 However, less is known about the other homologs, bS21-1 and bS21-3 in regard to both their function and their regulation.
+Knowing that bS21-2 influences the F. tularensis proteome, we hypothesize that bS21-1 and bS21-3 may regulate the proteome in some conditions.
 In an effort to both understand what role they may have in the cell as well as to increase their abundance for easier study, we decided to screen a number of conditions looking for differences in bS21-1 and bS21-3 abundance.

 F. tularensis not only survives in a host environment, but also in extracellular environmental niches, such as cold water streams and brackish water.
 Thus, it must be able to withstand environmental pressures and conditions prior to entering the host environment, withstanding host defenses and inconsistent nutrient states.
-This necessitates the ability of F. tularensis to have both efficient and effective regulatory mechanisms so as to precisely respond to the given environment, without otherwise wasting cellular resources.
-Knowing that bS21-2 is able to affect the F. tularensis proteome, we hope to find that bS21-1 and bS21-3 may interact with the proteome in some other environment.
-We will test temperature, salt concentration, pH, hydrogen peroxide stress, UV stress, CDM growth media, CHAH growth media, different iron concentrations, different magnesium concentrations, and a different spermine concentration.
-What is known about gene regulation in F. tularensis in response to these conditions will be discussed below:

-Temperature
+This necessitates the ability of F. tularensis to have both efficient and effective regulatory mechanisms to survive in a variety of environments.

-The most medically relevant transition in temperature that F. tularensis is subject to is moving from the environment to a human host.
-And, in fact, it was determined that ~11% of F. tularensis genes were differently regulated upon introduction to 37°C from an environmental 26°C. Several of these genes identified were virulence genes, indicating that temperature-associated regulation is important for virulence (Horzempa et al., 2008).
+During the transition between environmental sources and a mammalian host, there is a significant change in temperature.
+Approximately 11% of F. tularensis genes are differently regulated during the transition from 26°C (representative of an environmental temperature) to 37°C. Several of these genes are virulence genes, suggesting that temperature-associated regulation is important for initiation of host colonization and virulence (Horzempa et al., 2008).

-Salt Concentration

 The effects of NaCl concentration on gene regulation in F. tularensis has not been greatly investigated.
 However, one report showed that F. tularensis Type A can survive longer in filter-sterilized brackish water versus filter sterilized freshwater (Berrada & Telford III, 2011).
 Additionally, a study evaluating the regulator Hfq, an RNA binding protein, showed that the protein was seemingly important for both stress response and virulence in mice.
 Particularly in the removal of the gene encoding Hfq, hfq, the strain was found to be more sensitive to a high NaCl concentration of 2% (Meibom et al., 2009).

-pH

 With regard to pH, some is known, again, about specific proteins but not necessarily broadly.
 Specifically, the virulence gene iglA and the general regulator, ppGpp, were both found to have decreased mRNA transcript levels in acidified environments (pH 5.5), and increased abundance in alkalized environments (pH 8.5) (Faron et al., 2013).
 Meanwhile, a cytoplasmic membrane protein, RipA, was found to be necessary for growth at neutral pH and to have similar expression levels to IglA upon host cll infection.
 It was also found to be pH sensitive, expression decreasing in acidified pH (Fuller et al., 2009).